nats-io/stan.java/README.md

     }
 }, new SubscriptionOptions.Builder().durableName("my-durable").build());

-// client receives message sequence 1-40
+// The client receives message sequence 1-40, then disconnects. sc.close();

-// client disconnects and meanwhile more messages are published to subject "foo"
+// Meanwhile more messages are published to subject "foo"

-// client reconnects with same clientID "client-123" sc = new StreamingConnectionFactory("test-cluster", "client-123").createConnection();
+// Here the client reconnects with same clientID "client-123" sc = new StreamingConnectionFactory("test-cluster", "client-123").createConnection();

 // client re-subscribes to "foo" with same durable name "my-durable"